Setting up public key authentication

-- If you are using a different client, you need to follow its process for exporting the public key into either the standard SSH2 format or the OpenSSH public key format.
+- Export the public key in either the standard SSH2 public key format, or in the OpenSSH format.
 If you are using OpenSSH, the public key file can be exported from an existing keypair using the ssh-keygen utility (consult 'man ssh-keygen').

-Once your public key file has been exported, transfer it to the machine where Bitvise SSH Server is installed, or the machine from which you manage the SSH server remotely using Bitvise SSH Client.
+- Once your public key file has been exported, transfer it to the machine where Bitvise SSH Server is installed, or a machine from which you manage the SSH Server remotely using Bitvise SSH Client.